TomSpencerLondon/tdd-katas/refactoring/README.md

 > "Almost all the time extra method calls won't matter.
 In the rare cases they do, they can be dealt with later."

 **The refactoring mantra:** Focus on clarity first, optimize later with a profiler.

+**Impact:**
+- One less variable to track in the statement method
+- Makes the code more direct and readable
+- Paves the way for further refactorings (extracting totals next!)

 ---